Frzy: Early life and career

 Frzy performed to a sold-out crowd with Dan + Shay and The Andy Davis Band at the Concert for Unity on December 2, 2018.
 The concert, held at the Byham Theater in Pittsburgh, Pennsylvania, raised more than $60,000 to benefit the Tree of Life Synagogue, which was the site of a mass shooting on October 27, 2018.

 In 2018, he became a global ambassador for WhyHunger through their Artists Against Hunger and Poverty initiative, raising funds and awareness to “support lasting solutions to hunger and build the movement for food justice.”
-He appeared on the Absolutely Mindy Show on Sirius XM's Kids Place Live in November 2019 for the annual Hungerthon donation drive.
+He appeared on the Absolutely Mindy Show on SiriusXM's Kids Place Live in November 2019 for the annual Hungerthon donation drive.

 Awards

 On October 13, 2018, Frzy won a Regional Emmy Award for his collaboration with WQED Multimedia on a hip hop remake of “Won’t You Be My Neighbor?” (song), originally written by Fred Rogers for the television show Mister Rogers’ Neighborhood.
 The video segment, titled “The Sweater Sessions: Frzy”, won Best Program Feature/Segment in the Arts/Entertainment category at the 2018 Mid-Atlantic Chapter Regional Emmy Awards.